 Notwithstanding the motives of the court, which had ruled that elections for a third of the seats in the Muslim Brotherhood-dominated Parliament were invalid, the judiciary is seen in Egypt as a highly respected and stabilizing institution.
 Liberal activists were alarmed by Mursi’s move to reconvene the Parliament, which the interim military council had dissolved in its entirety before he took office, and prominent judges threatened to go on strike if he did not back down.

 In the end, thankfully, he did.
 Now there is the chance to breathe life into Egypt’s economy.
 Since unrest began in January 2011, the country has used up about half its foreign reserves, depleting them to $15.5 billion.
 For a year, the U.S. has offered Egypt the prospect of $1 billion in debt forgiveness.
 Under congressional requirements, Egypt would have to spend the equivalent sum on internal development projects, which must be agreed upon by the two countries.

-Perhaps most important is the fate of a $3.2 billion loan the International Monetary Fund has been discussing with Egyptian authorities, on and off, for more than a year.
+Perhaps most important is the fate of a the International Monetary Fund has been discussing with Egyptian authorities, on and off, for more than a year.
 Brotherhood officials have been ambivalent about accepting such a loan.
 Yet without the ballast of IMF support, and the structural reforms that would come as conditions, Egypt will see neither significant new foreign investments nor the billions more in aid promised by the Gulf countries.

 Giving the economy a boost ought to appeal to Mursi and the Brotherhood because parliamentary elections, at least for one-third of the seats, will have to be held relatively soon.